Sluggish UK economy inches forward, Bank of England unlikely to act

 Growth between April and June in year-on-year terms fell to 1.7 percent from 2.0 percent in the first three months of the year, in line with economists' average forecast.

-The figures are unlikely to materially alter the analysis of Bank of England officials gearing up to set interest rates next week.
+The figures are unlikely to alter the analysis of Bank of England officials gearing up to set interest rates next week.
 Only two out of 80 economists in a Reuters poll published last week thought the BoE would raise rates next Thursday.

-In June the central bank said it expected the economy to grow 0.4 percent in the second quarter.
+In June the central bank said it expected final estimates of GDP to show growth of 0.4 percent in the second quarter.

 On Monday the International Monetary Fund downgraded its 2017 economic outlook for Britain by more than any other rich nation, predicting growth of 1.7 percent compared with an earlier 2.0 percent estimate.
 It sees a further slowdown to 1.5 percent in 2018.